kunal-purohit/Laptop-Donation-System/README.md

 - **Donors:** Can register, log in, donate laptops, view approved donation requests, and log out.
 - **Students:** Can register, log in, request laptops, view the status of their requests, and log out.
 - **Admin:** Can log in, view student laptop requests, approve requests, and log out.

+## Technologies

+This project leverages a range of technologies and tools:
+- **Java EE (J2EE):** The core framework used for building enterprise-level web applications.
+- **Servlets & JSP:** For handling server-side processing and rendering dynamic web pages.
+- **Apache Tomcat:** As the application server for deploying the web application.
+- **Relational Database (MySQL):** To store user, donation, and request data.
+- **HTML/CSS/JavaScript:** For front-end development and enhancing user experience.

 ## Features